 Kirby is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kirby is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kirby who work in office and administrative support (15.51%), sales jobs (13.37%), and management occupations (8.53%).

-The rate of college-level education in Kirby is quite a bit lower than the national average among all cities of 21.84%: just 11.09% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Kirby with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.09% of people over 25 have a bachelor's degree or advanced degree.